 Now comes the final icon in the dashboard which is where the people are.
 If you took a look at the image, it’s not tough to guess what it’s all about.
 They give you a $25 bonus for each person you refer.

-Usually I can’t stand referral programs that involve paid surveys but this is actually the only exception I have found (other than Swagbucks).
+Usually I can’t stand referral programs that involve these types of promotions but this is actually the only exception I have found (other than Swagbucks).
 The people you refer don’t have to pay anyway and if they can make some extra change, I say why not?

 So if you’re going to tell your friends about this, I’d be up front and tell them not to expect riches because that’s just not going to happen.
 If you are an online marketer like me and have people interested in paid surveys, you may actually make a lot of money with this referral program but that’s a completely different story.